Summary

 Climate change

-In comments at an April 2017 constituent town hall, frequently interrupted by boos, Biggs rejected the scientific consensus on climate change, asserting in a halting answer, “There are credible scientists who say it exists; we aren’t sure why”, and “there are credible scientists who say it doesn’t.”[102]
+Biggs rejects the scientific consensus on climate change.[88]
 Replying to a candidate survey from The Arizona Republic, Biggs wrote, “I do not believe climate change is occurring.
 I do not think that humans have a significant impact on climate.
-The federal government should stop regulating and stomping on our economy and freedoms in the name of a discredited theory.”[103][104][105]
-He submitted an amendment to the 2018 spending bill that would defund the National Climate Assessment[105] and urged President Trump to withdraw from the Paris Accords.[106]
+The federal government should stop regulating and stomping on our economy and freedoms in the name of a discredited theory.”[89][90][91]
+He submitted an amendment to the 2018 spending bill that would defund the National Climate Assessment[91] and urged President Trump to withdraw from the Paris Accords.[92]
 In February 2020, when Republican House Minority Leader Kevin McCarthy attempted to make a modest effort to gather the support of concerned young voters via a restrained approach to address climate change, Biggs and other hardline denialists objected.
 Biggs said: “People are like, ‘Is this an official rollout?
 It can’t be official.
-We didn’t vote on it’.”[107]
+We didn’t vote on it’.”[93]

 While factions of the Republican Party were split on whether to continue climate change denial,[93] conservative groups such as the Club for Growth and the Competitive Enterprise Institute supported continuation.[93][94]
 In 2018, Biggs was the sole House member to receive a 100% rating from the CFG.[95]